CRNing/techjam2026_shopping_copilot/REPORT.md

-# Submission Report — Shopping Copilot
+# Submission Report —Dual-Layer Dynamic Shopping Copilot

 This report satisfies the submission requirements for "a short report describing method, model choice, and limitations" and "a disclosure of latency, token usage,